sellquiz/sellquiz-standalone/README.md

 1. Get the source code of this repository:
 `git clone https://github.com/sellquiz/sellquiz-standalone.git`

-2. Install the dependencies (:
+2. Install the dependencies:
 `npm install`

+3.a Example that entirely works offline:
-3. `index-offline.html` in your Browser or run './server-sh' and open `index.html`
+Open `index-offline.html` in your favorite browser.

+3.b Example that fetches questions by HTTP-Request:
+Run a HTTP-Server (e.g. use the provided Bash-Script `./server-sh`) and open `http://localhost:8001/index.html?task=ma1-1.txt`.
+The property `task` refers to one of the exercises files in path `node_modules/sellquiz/exercises`.